auniquesun/project/framework/README.md

 ```
     python bt_only.py
 ```
-    Instead, the performance of supervised sequence labeling models based on our framework is quite impressive.
+> Instead, the performance of supervised sequence labeling models based on our framework is quite impressive.
 Details are presented in directory ../bert-crf and ../bilstm-crf.
-Hence, it is the necessity and effectivenes of our framework.